tfabris/BlueGigaEmpeg/README.md

 silently to an unconnected Bluetooth module, draining my car's battery.

-To prevent this problem from happening to you, I recommend connecting power from the car to the empeg like this instead:
+To prevent this problem from happening to you, I recommend connecting power between the car and the empeg like this instead:

 - Orange "ignition" wire from empeg: Connect to car 12v accessory power.